N.E.R.D. Debut New Album That Features Kendrick, Rihanna, and Future

 N.E.R.D. took the stage at ComplexCon on Saturday night and debuted their new album No_One Ever Really Dies on Day 1.
-It was the first time Pharrell Williams, Chad Hugo, and Shay Haley have shared a stage in three years and comes on the back of their new single «Lemon,» which features Rihanna.
+It was the first time Pharrell Williams, Chad Hugo, and Shay Haley have shared a stage in three years and comes on the back of their new single “Lemon” that features Rihanna.

-In addition to Rihanna, the 11 track album (which doesn’t have a release date just yet) will feature Gucci Mane, Wale, Future, Kendrick Lamar, M.I.A., André 3000, and Ed Sheeran.
+As well as Rihanna, the 11 track album (that as yet has no release date) will feature Gucci Mane, Wale, Future, Kendrick Lamar, M.I.A., André 3000 and Ed Sheeran.

 Videos by VICE